-Born and raised in Baltimore, I've written and directed four feature films here.
-These films present big themes and archetypal characters — a single mother (HAMILTON, 2006), a community in mourning (PUTTY HILL, 2011), a runaway and a family in the midst of divorce (I USED TO BE DARKER, 2013), a drug dealer and his steelworker father (SOLLERS POINT, 2018).
+My filmmaking practice is inextricably tied to Baltimore, where I was born and raised.
+The films that I have made in this city present big themes and archetypal characters — a teenage mother (Hamilton), a community in mourning (Putty Hill), a runaway and a family in the midst of divorce (I Used to Be Darker), a drug dealer and his steelworker father (Sollers Point).
 Despite the potential scope of these stories, I work on a scale that is small enough to focus on the regionally specific and routine aspects of my characters’ lives.
-I aspire to make movies that maintain an economical aesthetic, blend documentary and narrative technique, and succeed with vigor and precision at painting rich portraits of the American working class.
+I aspire to make movies that maintain an economical aesthetic, blend documentary and narrative technique, and succeed with vigor and precision at painting rich portraits of the working class.